The Alchemy of Witness: Integrative Skills for Psychology and the Helping Professions

 “One of the peculiarities of this third ear is that it works two ways.
 It can catch what other people do not say, but only feel and think; and it can also be turned inward.”

 Why does it add value to the human experience to be heard and witnessed?
 How can we develop the senses of our “third ear” and listen to others without rushing to fill the silence between us?
 How can we hear the voices of our deepest inner well more clearly?
 Through a range of activities rooted in practical psychology and art therapy, this pre-professional course will seek to answer the above questions while clarifying the differences between hearing, listening, and integrating.

 Learning in this program will fall into two central categories: knowledge and skills for witnessing and tending others (as in counseling, psychology, or social work), and practices for witnessing and tending the self, who must always be embraced along the way.
-Using the guiding principles of social and disability justice as a central frame, this course will seek to expand the trauma-informed lenses of students as future practitioners, and public servants.
+Using the guiding principles of social and disability justice as a central frame, this course will seek to expand the trauma-informed lenses of students as future practitioners, educators, and public servants.

 This program will intentionally support students in the development of their own emergent callings and career paths.
-This applies both to students who are well on their way toward a specific career, as well as those who are still exploring the next steps in nurturing their vocation.
+This applies both to students who are well on their way towards a specific career, as well as those who are still exploring the next steps in nurturing their vocation.
 Those who have felt a call towards careers related to the above helping professions, public health, education, law, human resources, or any other public service orientation which heavily relies on a strong inner compass, will benefit from the practices and observations made in this program.

 Course Reference Numbers

 counseling, psychology, art therapy, education, social work, public health.